xcart/xcart-docs/_pages/kb_en/seo_and_promotion/seo_and_analytics/google_analytics/ga_setup.md

       4. Your Web Property ID is in the **Property** -> **Tracking info** -> **Tracking code** section
          ![property-id.png]({{site.baseurl}}/attachments/ref_7aqHV7fa/property-id.png)

 2. Copy the Web Property ID value.
-You'll need it for the [X-Cart Google Analytics module configuration](https://kb.x-cart.com/seo_and_promotion/seo_and_analytics/google_analytics/ga_setup.html#x-cart-google-analytics-module-set-up "Installing and Configuring  Google Analytics Module") a bit later.
+You will need it for the [X-Cart Google Analytics addon configuration](https://kb.x-cart.com/seo_and_promotion/seo_and_analytics/google_analytics/ga_setup.html#x-cart-google-analytics-addon-setup) a bit later.

 3. Proceed to **E-Commerce Settings** section of the GA admin
    ![checkout-GA-admin.png]({{site.baseurl}}/attachments/ref_7aqHV7fa/checkout-GA-admin.png)